1st DUI Penalties in Georgia

 To satisfy legal requirements and reinstate their driver’s license with the Georgia Department of Driver Services (DDS), individuals charged with DUI must complete a 20-hour course called the DUI Alcohol or Drug Use Risk Reduction Program.

-Jail Time for a First DUI Offense
+Jail Time for a 1st DUI in Georgia

 In general, a first-time DUI offense is classified as a misdemeanor.
 If convicted, the judge may impose a sentence of up to 12 months in county jail.
 If the blood alcohol concentration (BAC) is .08% or more, the law mandates at least 24 hours of jail time.